Graduation

 Commencement Ceremony

 The college has one graduation ceremony each year in May.
-The 2025 ceremony will be held Monday, May 12, 2025, at John Paul Jones Arena located at 295 Massie Road in Charlottesville, VA 22903.
-The ceremony will begin promptly at 6 p.m.; however, all graduates will need to arrive by 5 p.m.
+The 2025 ceremony was held Monday, May 12, 2025, at John Paul Jones Arena located at 295 Massie Road in Charlottesville, VA 22903.

 Students are not limited to a specific number of guests and there are no tickets required for entry.
 All attendees are subject to the rules and regulations of John Paul Jones Arena, including the clear bag policy; therefore, please familiarize yourself with these regulations prior to your arrival.